-The SOCH orphanage cares for 24 children who live on the site during the school term.
+The SOCH orphanage cares for 28 children who live on the site during the school term.
 During holidays, these children return to their legal guardians.
 Older orphans who have left the orphanage continue to be supported in their secondary education at boarding schools and local high schools through provision of their fees and school uniforms.
-A few older orphans who have dropped out of schooling are now being trained in carpentry skills.
-An annual budget is set by the founder of SOCH, Kevin Gilbert in collaboration with Angus Kamandete Chuma (SOCH Managing Director) and John Talbot (ZOA) and Philip Shaw (SOA).
-Presently, an amount of about US$40,000 is needed each year to meet the running costs of SOCH.
-This amount is met through our school charities ZOA and SOA, sustainability projects at SOCH, and donations from the general public.
+A few older orphans who dropped out of schooling are being trained in carpentry skills (following the launching of the project through a visit Melbourne Polytechnic staff and students in 2018).
+An annual budget is set by Kevin Gilbert the co-founder of SOCH (who now acts as a Facilitator for SOCH, SOA, and ZOA), in collaboration with Angus Kamandete Chuma (SOCH Managing Director) and

 ZOA ('Zambian Orphans Appeal') is the main school charity of St George's British International School in Rome, Italy.
-Established in 2005 by Kevin Gilbert (then, a teacher at the school) as a means to support SOCH through the provision of funds for construction of buildings and annual running costs.
+Established in 2005 by Kevin Gilbert as a means to support SOCH through the provision of funds for construction of buildings and annual running costs.
 The ZOA Teacher Coordinator is John Talbot.
 A ZOA student committee is elected each year and provides leadership across the campus for the annual fund-raising initiatives.
-Every 2 years, there is a student trip to Zambia where participants get to know the SOCH children and work at various projects identified by the SOCH leadership.
-ZOA provides 40% of the annual running costs of SOCH.
-Here is a link to the St George website
+Every two years, there is a student trip to Zambia where participants get to know the SOCH children and work at various projects identified by the SOCH leadership.
+The next ZOA trip should be in 2023.
+ZOA presently provides one third of the annual running costs of SOCH.

 SOA ('Serenje Orphans Appeal') is one of the school charities of Collège du Léman, Geneva, Switzerland.
-Established in 2009 by Kevin Gilbert (who was then a teacher at the school), SOA now also provides 40% of the annual running costs of SOCH and has been heavily involved in the SOCH Inn and Maize Mill sustainability projects..The Teacher Coordinator of SOA, Philip Shaw, works with SOA High School students to raise funds and awareness within the Collège du Léman community.
+Established in 2009 by Kevin Gilbert, SOA now also provides about one third of the annual running costs of SOCH and has been heavily involved in the SOCH Inn and Maize Mill sustainability projects.The Teacher Coordinator of SOA, Philip Shaw, works with SOA High School students to raise funds and awareness within the Collège du Léman community.
 Every 2 years, there is also a student trip to Zambia, very similar to the ZOA one.
-Here is a link to the Collège du Léman website

 SOA ('Serenje Orphans Appeal') is officially registered in the UK as a charity (Number 1127234).
-This allows SOA to use charity websites like JustGiving when raising funds.
-The SOA charity trustees are volunteers, chaired by Ms Mary Shearer, herself a former UK teacher volunteer in Serenje.
+This allows SOA to use charity websites like JustGiving.com when raising funds.
+The SOA charity trustees are volunteers, chaired by Ms Molly Shearer, herself a former UK teacher volunteer (VSO) in Serenje.

-- ALL FUNDS ARE FULLY ACCOUNTED FOR AND GO DIRECTLY TO THE RECIPIENT ORPHANAGE -
+- ALL FUNDS ARE FULLY ACCOUNTED FOR AND ARE TRANSFERRED TO THE RECIPIENT ORPHANAGE -

 Are you interested in a 6 week VOLUNTEERING stint in Serenje at the orphanage?